udaychhina/udaychhina/README.md

 ### Hi there 👋

+I'm CIT student at BCIT and currently looking for co-op positions for the Summer of 2023.

+> work in progress...

 <!--
 **udaychhina/udaychhina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.